-If you're one of those people, like husband, who needs perpetual sunshine in their life with no room for a rain cloud or two, then pass up this post today.
+If you're one of those people, who needs perpetual sunshine in their life with no room for a rain cloud or two, then pass up this post today.
 Old feelings are resurfacing as they sometimes do with me, and I'm having a sad time dealing with them.
-I feel I need to tell this story, as it defines who I am, and why I make the choices I do.
 Happiness suppresses these memories, but a bad day will bring them back to the surface and wreck havoc on my well being.
 I hate bad days.

 I don't know how old I was...I think it was seventh or eighth grade.
 I seem to remember we always had cats, and there was a time when our family of cats reached the number eleven; as mom and dad were clueless or indifferent to the benefits of veterinarians, having cats spayed and neutered, they never went that route until after this event.

 When you're a child, you don't understand the conspiracies going on in parent's whispers and the decisions they make, the decisions that find you without a voice, the decisions made for you whether you know them to be right or wrong in your heart, the decisions that transform your life for better or for worse.

 I don't know why...I've always thought of it as an act of cruelty on mom's part...that she and dad decided to keep just one cat out of the eleven, and she gave me the choice of which one it would be.
 Her responsibility was dumped on me, a child...perhaps she thought to escape guilt free, but I, I almost drowned in that guilt that ensued.